canjs/can-view-scope/docs/static.Options.md

 @parent can-view-scope.static

-A Scope that can be used to lookup stache helpers.
+A Scope that can be used to look up stache helpers.